microsoft/FluidFramework/api-report/container-loader.api.md

 import { FluidObject } from '@fluidframework/core-interfaces';
 import { IAudienceOwner } from '@fluidframework/container-definitions';
-import { IClientDetails } from '@fluidframework/protocol-definitions';
 import { IConfigProviderBase } from '@fluidframework/telemetry-utils';
 import { IContainer } from '@fluidframework/container-definitions';
-import { IContainerLoadMode } from '@fluidframework/container-definitions';
 import { IDocumentAttributes } from '@fluidframework/protocol-definitions';
 import { IDocumentServiceFactory } from '@fluidframework/driver-definitions';
 import { IDocumentStorageService } from '@fluidframework/driver-definitions';